balvig/chili/README.md

 ### Adding new resources

-Go to the extension's directory and use `rails g scaffold Like` as usual when using engines.
+Go to the extension's directory and use `rails g scaffold Like`.
 The new resource will be namespaced to ChiliSocial::Like and automounted in the main app at `/chili/social/likes`, but only accessible when active_if is true.
-All the rules for using [engine-based models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.
+All the rules for using [isolated engine models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.

 ### Migrations

-Migrations are handled exactly the same way as engines.
+Migrations are handled the same way as engines.
 Use the following commands after you've added a new migration to your extension:

     $ rake chili_social:migrations:install